 If you’re reading an article and there’s a link to another article that you want to copy, you could tap the link, long-press in the URL bar, and then copy the URL.
 But it’s faster to use the power user method: just long-press on the original link itself and select Copy link address.

-And, remember that you can only cut text if it’s in a text entry field.
+And remember that you can only cut text if it’s in a text entry field.
 If the text is not editable—like in an article—you’ll only be able to copy it.
 But if you’re typing out a text message, you can cut the text that you’re typing and paste it elsewhere.
-This is essentially like copying and pasting, except it deletes the original text.

 How to Improve the Copy-Paste Function on Android